How to see YouTube analytics for other channels

 An image of Social Blade.

-4. YouTube analytics tool: Popsters
+4. YouTube analytics tool: TubeBuddy

 TubeBuddy is a browser extension that helps you manage, create, and grow your YouTube channel.
 If you type in a video genre you want to create in the YouTube search bar, TubeBuddy will tell you how likely you are to rank in the specific search.
 There are both free and paid options.